Mornings of Stillness: How a Local Mountain Resets My Rhythm

 By sitting with this scene, I begin to see it as a study in transition.
 The life cycle of the forest floor is usually hidden by the lush, buggy chaos of summer.
 At this point in the morning, while the reality of my job persists, the cortisol is gone and the sting of the 5:30 AM wake-up has been replaced by a quiet curiosity.
 I know I’m making a picture, but it also feels like I’m speaking with a familiar friend.

 These woods are a 'pocket' wilderness - a resilient stretch of secondary growth that has seen loggers, miners, farmers and homesteaders come and go, now reclaiming its humble identity one season at a time.
-It's a reminder that even a familiar ridge can offer a profound sense of scale if you give it the time it deserves.
+It’s a reminder that even a familiar ridge can feel vast, if you give it time.

 Finding Ritual in the Boulder Field